 When St Catharine's was founded in the fifteenth century the major subject to be studied by its undergraduates was Theology.
-In our very different world today, Theology and Religious Studies (TRS) continues to be a subject of relevance and fascination for those who believe that religious ideas and beliefs are still a central part of human life.
-TRS is a varied subject in which one can study the bible, church history, doctrine, science and religion, psychology and religion - the list goes on to include around 35 different papers in the Cambridge Tripos that can be studied by those reading TRS here.
-In recent years the Tripos has changed from the study of Christianity alone to one that includes the major faiths of the world.
-There are now Faculty teachers in Judaism, Indian religions and Islam, as well as in Christian biblical and doctrinal studies.
+In our very different world today, Theology, Religion and Philosophy of Religion (TRPR), as the Tripos is now called, continues to be a group of subjects of relevance and fascination for those who believe that religious ideas and beliefs are still a central part of human life.
+TRPR is a varied subject in which one can study the bible, church history, doctrine, science and religion, psychology and religion, philosophy of religion, ethics - the list goes on to include around 35 different papers in the Cambridge Tripos that can be studied by those reading TRPR here.
+Over the years the Tripos has changed from the study of Christianity alone to one that includes the major faiths of the world.
+There are now Faculty teachers in Judaism, Hinduism and Islam, as well as in Christian biblical and doctrinal studies.

 The Cambridge Tripos consists of a one-year Part One in which candidates take five papers out of a selection of eight core papers.
 The only compulsory elements are one of the language papers and a biblical paper.
 At present theologians are required to study either Hebrew, Greek, Sanscrit or Arabic for a minimum of one year.
 Most papers are assessed by written examination, although candidates can choose to have one paper assessed by long essay.

-In their second year, TRS students work for Part IIA of the Tripos, and are required to take four papers, one of which can be assessed by coursework.
-The choice of papers is an open one from a list of sixteen that covers all of the major areas of Theology and Religious Studies.
+In their second year, TRPR students work for Part IIA of the Tripos, and are required to take four papers, one of which can be assessed by coursework.
+The choice of papers is an open one from a list of sixteen that covers all of the major areas of Theology, Religion and Philosophy of Religion.
 In their third year candidates read Part IIB of the Tripos, for which four papers are chosen out of a possible twenty-three, with at least two papers assessed by examination and the opportunity to do a dissertation.

-TRS is well represented at St Catharine's by the Fellow and Director of Studies in Theology, Dr Katharine Dell.
-At present the college offers approximately two places per year in TRS.
+Theology, Religion and Philosophy of Religion is well represented at St Catharine's by the Fellow and Director of Studies in Theology, Professor Katharine Dell, herself a biblical studies expert.
+At present the college offers approximately two places per year in TRPR.